nylen/node-web-media-player/README.md

   should work as if you had started the media player on the command line and pressed the specified key(s).  **player.controls.exit** should stop the player and cause the process to exit.

+- **player.controls.seek** - a dictionary where the keys are positive or negative numbers of seconds (given as strings), and the values are the key sequences needed to make the media player seek by the given number of seconds.

 - **player.exitTimeout** - when **player.controls.exit** is sent, wait for this
   amount of time in milliseconds.
 If the player process has not exited by